title

 More Jewish Revolts, Bar Kokhba and Dispersals

 In 115, the emperor Trajan moved against the Parthians and overran Mesopotamia.
-Jews in Mesopotamia preferred Parthian rule to Roman rule, and military plans by the Parthian Empire against Rome included sending discontented Jews from Mesopotamia to encourage revolt by Jewish communities within the Roman Empire.
+Jews in Mesopotamia preferred Parthian rule to Roman rule, and military plans by the Parthian Empire against Rome included sending discontented Jews from Mesopotamia to encourage revolt in scattered Jewish communities within the Roman Empire.
 And it worked: numerous Jewish communities rose against the Romans.
-In Cyprus and Cyrene, Jews massacred gentiles in great numbers.
+On the island of Cyprus and at the city of Cyrene (on the coast of North Africa), Jews massacred gentiles in great numbers.
 Trajan ended his war against Parthia and brought the great weight of Rome's military might down upon the rebellions.
-Rome let local majorities have their revenge, which resulted in massacres against the Jews.
-In Cyprus every known Jew was killed and a law was passed forbidding any Jew, even from a shipwreck, to set foot on the island.
+Rome let local gentile majorities have their revenge.
+In Cyprus, every known Jew was killed and a law was passed forbidding any Jew, even from a shipwreck, to set foot on the island.

 Fourteen years later, Trajan's successor, Hadrian, visited Jerusalem and ordered it rebuilt as a Roman city, to be called Aelia Capitolina.
-And while he was in the East, Jews planned yet another rebellion.
+And, while he was in the area, Jews planned yet another rebellion.
 The revolt's leader was Simeon ben Kosiba, known by his admirers as Bar Kokhba (Son of a Star).
-The foremost rabbi and Judaic scholar, Akiva, hailed Simeon as another King David the Conqueror, sent by God – in other words, that Simeon ben Kosiba is the Messiah.
+The foremost rabbi and Judaic scholar Akiva hailed Simeon as another King David the Conqueror, sent by God – in other words, that Simeon ben Kosiba was the Messiah.

-Soon these laws would be rescinded, including prohibition of circumcision for Jews.
-Missionary activity to spread Judaism did not revive, but intellectual work did.
+Crushing an idea was difficult, and intellectual work among the Jews survived.
 Babylon rather than Jerusalem became the center for the preservation of Jewish tradition.
-The Talmud produced there was more detailed than previous versions, and regarded as authoritative, and in the coming centuries it became the main source of instruction for Jews outside of Palestine.
+The Talmud produced there was more detailed than previous versions and regarded as authoritative, and in the coming centuries it became the main source of instruction for Jews outside of Palestine.